Content Refreshes: How to Update a Page for SEO

 3. Pages with High Engagement but Low Traffic

-This means people like it but don't know how to find it.
-Most visitors spend a fair amount of time on the page, meaning they're actually reading it.
-That also means you have a high chance of making them take the next step of clicking on a CTA and converting — subscribing to a newsletter, signing up for a demo, etc.
+Visitors are spending a fair amount of time on these pages, which shows that they're actually reading it.
+It also means you have a high chance of making them take the next step to conversion with compelling CTAs.

 How to find them on Google Analytics: Go to Reports — Engagement — Pages and Screens — Customize Report — Metrics — Add Metric — Type "Engagement Rate" — Look for pages with a high Engagement Rate but low numbers of Views